Shape-Enforcing Operators for Point and Interval Estimators: Implementation Algorithms

 We propose a method to compute the $\mathbf{Q}$ operator based on solving problem \eqref{def:Q} on a finite grid, namely

 where $\mathcal{I}_{f,n}(y) = \{ x_i : y_i = f(x_i) \leq y, i = 1,2,\ldots,n\}$.
 We find the solution to the program using the following bisection search algorithm:

-The binary search algorithm in $\mathbf{Q}$-Operator runs in $\log(n)$ iterations.
-The major computational cost within each iteration is the computation of the convex hull in a $k$-dimensional space.
-Using the algorithm from \citeasnoun{Chazelle:93}, the computational complexity of computing a convex hull in a $k$-dimensional Euclidean space with at most $n$ points is $O(n \log(n)+n^{\lfloor k/2 \rfloor})$.
+The binary search algorithm for the $\mathbf{Q}$-Operator runs in $O(\log(n))$ iterations.
+The major computational cost within each iteration is the check of whether $x$ is in the convex hull in step (4).
+This check does not require construction of the actual convex hull, which is computationally expensive especially in high dimensions.
+Instead, it is sufficient to check the existence of a feasible solution of a linear program.

 We further note that each of the above two algorithms can be run in parallel across the grid points, because the output of the algorithm for one grid point does not depend on the output for any other grid point.
 This parallelizability allows for efficient computation on nontrivial grids.